 - Dysmenorrhea: Painful menstruation, abnormal bleeding, or PMS symptoms

-Stress is any type of pressure applied to your body.
+Stress is any type of pressure applied to your body and it’s not always bad.
 What your body does to adapt to the stress is called a stress response.
+But how much stress is too much?
+And what counts as stress?

-Acute stress is short-term stress that goes away quickly, and is sometimes known as your fight-or-flight response.
+Acute stress is short-term stress that goes away quickly, and is related to your fight-or-flight response.
 This stress can occur as you slam on the brakes in your car, have to meet a deadline, or have a fight with your friend.
+Excitement and anticipation may also cause acute stress reactions in your body.

-Some stress may help you manage dangerous situations, and can occur when you are doing something new or exciting.
-Chronic stress can go on for weeks or months, or longer.
-Chronic stress can lead to health problems.
+On the other hand, chronic stress can go on for weeks, months, or longer.
+Chronic stress can lead to more serious health problems.

 - Emotional, social, or psychosocial stressors